marko-js-samples/marko-color-picker/README.md

 ### Child Components

-We've created our first components!
+We've created our first component!
 This component will act as the entry point for children components that we will create.
 When creating components, it's strongly recommended to consider how components can be broken down into multiple components.
 Each component can then be independently tested and managed.

 Let's split our component into the following components:

-- `<color-picker-header>`: The header will have the selected background color from the color-picker and show the selected color's hex value
+- `<color-picker-header>`: The header will have the selected background color from the color picker and show the selected color's hex value

 <p align="center">
   <img src="https://image.ibb.co/kybsT5/color_picker_header.png">